top of page

 Rose, M.S.
 (2014, October).
 Student Empowerment through Storytelling.
 Virginia Children’s Book Festival, Longwood University; Farmville, VA.

-The Laurel Center’s Annual Candlelight Vigil for Domestic Violence Awareness (2022) speaker
+Rose, M.S.
+(2022, October).
+Post-Traumatic Poetry.
+The Laurel Center’s Annual Candlelight Vigil for Domestic Violence Awareness, Winchester, VA.

 PROFESSIONAL EXPERIENCE